Senior Curriculum

 DRAMA

 Drama is a popular subject at St Catherine’s.
-It is taught in form groups as an academic subject from Year 7, and is available as a subject choice for both GCSE and A level.
+It is taught as an academic subject from Year 7, and is available as a subject choice for both GCSE and A level.
 The department is committed to encouraging all girls in aspects of their dramatic journeys, both on stage and backstage.
-Girls practise different styles of acting, plus scriptwriting, costume design, lighting and sound design, and directing, amongst other things.
+Girls practise different styles of acting, performance, scriptwriting, and analysis, theatrical design and directing.

 The department aims to encourage girls to be creative, collaborative and confident, and to foster a love of theatre and storytelling.
 All girls are encouraged to get involved.
 Trips are undertaken to build on pupils’ enjoyment and understanding of live theatre.
 There are a number of other extracurricular opportunities, including clubs and productions, to allow pupils to explore.